gwjungdan/introduction/README.md

 # introduction
-introduction

-Open on January 1st
+Open on New Year's Day 2022